About Dog Racing

 Some Greyhounds are Trained With Live Animals, Such as Rabbits

 Some members of the dog racing industry believe that training dogs with live animals, such as rabbits, causes them to run faster when competing.
 While the industry has publicly denounced this practice, it does still occur.
 In 2002 a greyhound breeder and owner had his state license suspended after he was caught using domestic rabbits to train his dogs.
 At least 180 rabbits were found at his kennel in rural Arizona.
 In 2011, a Texas greyhound trainer surrendered his license after he was caught on video using live rabbits to train dogs.

 Because commercial dog tracks are dependent on gambling revenue, there is always a risk that the integrity of races will be compromised by the use of performance enhancing drugs.

-Dog Racing Should be Phased Out
+Greyhound Racing Should be Phased Out

 Like all dogs, greyhounds deserve to be protected.
-Until dog racing is outlawed, dogs will continue to be confined in small cages for long hours each day, they will continue to suffer serious injuries, and will continue to face the risk of neglect and death.
+Until dog racing is outlawed, greyhounds will continue to be confined in small cages for long hours each day, they will continue to suffer serious injuries, and will continue to face the risk of neglect and death.

 It is time for citizens to stand up and say “enough is enough.”
 Please add your voice to the growing chorus of people who believe that it is wrong to treat dogs in this cruel manner.